Pride Action Tank

 Kelly Suzanne Saulsberry

-Kelly Suzanne Saulsberry is a proud Chicago native.
-She is the director of policy and outreach at the Chicago Commission on Human Relations, the civil rights department at the city of Chicago.
+Kelly Suzanne Saulsberry is a proud Chicago native who is passionate about civic engagement and advocacy.
+She is the Director of Policy and Outreach at the Chicago Comission on Human Relations, the City’s civil rights department.
 In her role, she works on policy, education and public engagement initiatives.
-She is honored to serve as co-chair of PAT’s Advisory Council, where she can share her passion for policy, advocacy and community building.
-Kelly serves on the boards of SHE100 and the Chicago Wellesley Club, and is a member of Affinity Community Services’ Leadership Advisory Council.
-She is currently an IMPACT fellow, a leadership development program of the Chicago Urban League and the University of Chicago’s Booth School of Business.
+Prior to joining the Commission, she was the Deputy Policy Director in the Mayor’s Office.
+Kelly is honored to serve as co-chair of PAT’s Advisory Council and share her passion for advocacy and community building.
+She also serves on the board of She100 and the Leadership Advisory Council of Affinity Community Services.
 Kelly earned a BA from Wellesley College and a Master of Public Policy (MPP) from the University of Chicago’s Harris School of Public Policy.
+She lives in Bronzeville with her wife Traci and their two dogs, Bella and Ozzie.

 Jasmine L. Thurmond